libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

 Returns:
     rc (int)
         LSM_ERR_OK if connection was created without any error.
         Please refer to section [Appendix.D.
-Exceptions] for error number.
+Errors] for error number.
 Capability:
     No capability needed for this method.
-SpecialExceptions:
+SpecialErrors:
         N/A
 Sample:
     int rc = lsm_connect_close(lsm_conn, LSM_CLIENT_FLAG_RSVD);